mui/material-ui/README.md

 Check out our [documentation site](http://www.material-ui.com/) for live examples.
 It's still a work in progress, but hopefully you can see where we're headed.

+**Recently Updated?** Please read the [changelog](https://github.com/callemall/material-ui/releases), this README and the documentation before posting an issue.

 ## Prerequisites

 We recommend that you get to know [React](http://facebook.github.io/react/)